Description

 Silkon BA goes on over a primed substrate that has had its suction equalised and its colour brought close to the final render shade — typically with Atlas Base Coat Paint in a matching tone.
 On renovation jobs over existing ceramic tiles or other low-suction surfaces, the substrate needs a high-adhesion bonding primer such as Atlas Ultragrunt to create a reliable mechanical key.
 Mix briefly before use, even though the product is ready-to-use, to redistribute any pigment settling in the bucket.

-• Apply at grain thickness: Use a stainless steel trowel to lay the render and level it back to the 1.2 mm grain.
-Apply only the section the team can finish within the 2-hour overworking window at +20 °C — shorter in warm conditions, longer in cool.
+- Apply at grain thickness: Lay the render with a stainless-steel trowel and level it back to the 1.2 mm grain, applying only the section the team can finish within the 2-hour overworking window at +20 °C — shorter in warm conditions, longer in cool.

-• Trowel for the chosen effect: Light pressure with varied direction produces pitted concrete; firm flat passes produce monolithic; ribbed roller or grooving tool produces fair-faced board-marked patterns.
-Decide and rehearse the technique on a sample board before scaling up.
+- Trowel for the chosen effect: Light pressure with varied direction produces pitted concrete; firm flat passes produce monolithic; a ribbed roller or grooving tool produces fair-faced board-marked patterns.
+Decide and rehearse on a sample board before scaling up.

-• Maintain wet edges: Work in panel sections of 2–3 m² between stamp lines or external corners so the wet edge stays live until a natural break point.
-Visible lap lines on cured Silkon BA are permanent under the silicone film.
+- Maintain wet edges: Work in panel sections of 2–3 m² between corners or break lines so the wet edge stays live until a natural break point — visible lap lines on cured Silkon BA are permanent under the silicone film.

-• Cure 12–48 hours: Allow the full rain-free window — 12 hours minimum in warm dry conditions, 48 hours in cool damp UK ambient before the surface tolerates rain without mark-staining.
+- Cure 12–48 hours: Allow the full rain-free window — 12 hours minimum in warm dry conditions, up to 48 in cool damp UK ambient — before the surface tolerates rain without mark-staining.

-For the full concrete-effect application method — covering primer selection, trowel technique variation, and decision points between mineral and silicone routes — read the concrete-effect render application guide.
+For the full concrete-effect method covering primer selection, trowel-technique variation, and the decision between mineral and silicone routes, the concrete-effect render application guide walks through every stage.
 For primer selection across substrate types, the Atlas and Ceresit primer range covers everything from standard suction equalisation to tile-bonding applications.

 Installation Notes — Overworking Window, Section Sizing, Site Conditions

 The 2-hour overworking window at +20 °C is the timing constraint that shapes the day's work.
 Plan section sizes that two or three trowel-hands can lay and texture within that window — typically 6–12 m² per cycle on a uniform elevation, less around windows or detailed bays.
-In summer heat above +25 °C the window contracts; in cool UK spring conditions below +12 °C it extends, which gives larger sections but slower cure.
+Above +25 °C the window contracts; in cool UK spring conditions below +12 °C it extends, which gives larger sections but slower cure.

-Texture is set by trowel pressure and direction, not by the product.
-Two installers working the same bucket produce visibly different finishes if their technique drifts — agree on the trowel motion at the sample-board stage and brief any new crew member before they touch the wall.
-A consistent trowel hand is what separates a fair-faced architectural finish from a patchy textured one.
+Texture is set by trowel pressure and direction, not by the product, so two installers working the same bucket produce visibly different finishes if their technique drifts.
+Agree on the trowel motion at the sample-board stage and brief any new crew member before they touch the wall — a consistent trowel hand is what separates a fair-faced architectural finish from a patchy textured one.

 Pro Tips From UK Installers Using Atlas Silkon BA

-• Sample board before the elevation: Apply Silkon BA on a 600 × 400 mm primed board and rehearse the trowel technique for the agreed effect.
-Architectural concrete looks vary far more than colour swatches suggest — confirm in daylight, on-site, before scaling up.
+- Sample board before the elevation: Apply Silkon BA on a 600 × 400 mm primed board and rehearse the trowel technique for the agreed effect — architectural concrete varies far more than colour swatches suggest, so confirm in daylight on-site before scaling up.

-• Tone the primer to the render: A grey primer under grey Silkon BA reads cleaner at any holiday or thin section than white primer would.
-Primer colour matters more on concrete-effect finishes than on flat-coloured renders because the texture exposes substrate at high points.
+- Tone the primer to the render: A grey primer under grey Silkon BA reads cleaner at any thin section than white primer would, because the texture exposes substrate at high points where primer colour matters more than on flat-coloured renders.

-• Prime tiles before bathroom retrofits: Ultragrunt over degreased, firmly bonded tile is the path.
-Verify tile adhesion before specifying — any loose tiles need to come off, not be rendered over.
+- Prime tiles before bathroom retrofits: Ultragrunt over degreased, firmly bonded tile is the route — verify tile adhesion first, since any loose tiles need to come off rather than be rendered over.

 Is Atlas Silkon BA Right for Your Project?

-• Right for self-cleaning concrete facades: Architectural concrete read on full elevations, contrast feature panels, or interior wet areas within ATLAS ETICS / ROKER systems in coastal, urban, and high-exposure UK locations where maintenance cycles need to be long.
+- Right for self-cleaning concrete facades: Architectural concrete on full elevations, contrast feature panels, or interior wet areas within Atlas ETICS / ROKER systems in coastal, urban, and high-exposure UK locations where maintenance cycles need to be long.

-• Mineral, lower-cost alternative: Atlas Cermit WN smooth render delivers a mineral concrete or wood-effect base at lower material cost per m² — better for sheltered elevations or interior dry-area work where the self-cleaning silicone premium is not justified, though it requires a separate sealer step for wood-effect colour.
+- Mineral, lower-cost alternative: Atlas Cermit WN smooth render delivers a mineral concrete or wood-effect base at lower material cost per m² — better for sheltered elevations or interior dry-area work where the self-cleaning silicone premium is not justified, though it needs a separate sealer step for wood-effect colour.

-• Wood-effect aesthetic instead: If the design calls for timber-board grain rather than exposed concrete, Cermit WN paired with the Bejca sealer range — teak, walnut, or birch — covers the full wood-effect palette through stamped texture and colour sealing.
+- Wood-effect aesthetic instead: If the design calls for timber-board grain rather than exposed concrete, Cermit WN paired with the Bejca sealer range — teak or walnut — covers the full wood-effect palette through stamped texture and colour sealing.

 FAQ — Atlas Silkon BA Coverage, Compatibility, Ordering